 Section Introduction Transcripts

 Course Overview Hi, everyone.
 My name is Brandon Strain, and I'm a graduate student at Northwestern University.
-Welcome to my course.
-Applying linear algebra with our linear algebra is foundational to advance topics such as predictive modeling, engineering, computer science and machine learning.
-In this course, you learn how to understand the underlying mathematics behind some of the tools that you use every day and some of the emerging technologies of tomorrow.
+Welcome to my course, Applying Linear Algebra with R. Linear algebra is foundational to advanced topics such as predictive modeling, engineering, computer science, and machine learning.
+In this course, you'll learn how to understand the underlying mathematics behind some of the tools that you use every day and some of the emerging technologies of tomorrow.
 Some of the major topics that we will cover include matrices and their usefulness.
 You'll learn why matrices are awesome and why linear algebra is better than the algebra that you learned in school.
-You'll learn about solving system of linear Equations were surrounded by systems of linear equations, but none of them are perfect.
-You learn how to deal with in perfect systems and what to do when there isn't an obvious solution.
-In noisy data, you learn how to calculate any item in a pattern of numbers, such as the one doing a number in the Fibonacci sequence on pen and paper.
-This would take decades, but are you can do it in seconds.
-Dylan had a decomposed matrices to compress data or extract insights in today's world were drowning in data on how to capture this data and matrices and how to extract one of the mathematically most important and significant pieces of a data set on how to reconstruct important details from a decomposed matrix.
-By the end of this course, you'll know how to construct an ordinary least squares regression model, compress images by hand, using are and how to do elementary matrix operations to get you started in linear algebra before beginning this course, you should be familiar with basic math and basic our programming to include indexing data frames and storing are objects.
-I hope you'll join me on this journey to learn linear algebra with the applying linear algebra with our course at Pluralsight.
+You'll learn about solving systems of linear equations.
+We're surrounded by systems of linear equations, but none of them are perfect.
+You'll learn how to deal with imperfect systems and what to do when there isn't an obvious solution in noisy data.
+You'll learn how to calculate any item in a pattern of numbers, such as the one millionth number in the Fibonacci sequence.
+On pen and paper this would take decades, but in R, you can do it in seconds.
+You'll learn how to decompose matrices to compress data or extract insights.
+In today's world we're drowning in data, learn how to capture this data in matrices and how to extract what are the mathematically most important and significant pieces of a dataset, and how to reconstruct important details from a decomposed matrix.
+By the end of this course, you'll know how to construct an ordinary least squares regression model, compress images by hand using R, and how to do elementary matrix operations to get you started in linear algebra.
+Before beginning this course, you should be familiar with basic math and basic R programming to include indexing data frames and storing R objects.
+I hope you'll join me on this journey to learn linear algebra with the Applying Linear Algebra with R course, at Pluralsight.